Set aside any preconceptions you had about careers outside London; the Thames Valley is a dynamic, growth economy in need of lawyers.

 Trainees are starting to think like the clients they serve: “It's nice to be somewhere that's close to London, but at the same time is away from the hustle and bustle of it.”
 Hours are much more predictable but as clients get more sophisticated they also get more demanding: “The latest I’ve been here is midnight, but I usually leave by 7pm,” is the type of comment we often hear.
-Salaries in the region aren’t far behind the City’s: Osborne Clarke, for example, pays first years £39k; £5k more than in Bristol.
-Property in the Valley may not match the eye-watering values in London, but both Reading and Oxford feature in a recent Guardian survey on the UK’s most unaffordable places to live.
+Salaries in the region aren’t far behind the City’s middle players, albeit a fair way off from the big hitters.
+Property values in the Thames Valley, meanwhile, may not match the eye-watering figures in London, but both Reading and Oxford feature in a recent Guardian survey on the UK’s most unaffordable places to live.
 The average house in Reading costs £236k, or nine times more than the average local salary, and more growth is on the cards, says PwC, now that Crossrail is extending to Reading.

 So local trainees have (a bit more) money to spend and time to spend it.
 Thankfully spending money in Reading isn’t hard, especially since IKEA opened up there in 2016.
 And if anything signals an aspirational mood, it’s the opening of a new Five Guys in Reading.
 Both dining and retail in Reading can be a touch bland and chainy, but you’ll be rewarded with a little exploration, especially if you venture outside of Reading in search of the pubs in the twee villages dotted along the Thames.
 For something less sedate, reliving your crazy student days is possible: there’s the Tiki-themed club Lola Lo, the more studenty Q Club, and the good old Purple Turtle (now shedding its crusty image after a refurb).